Marinduque: Government

-Marinduque has had its own Governor since becoming a sub-province of Tayabas (now Quezon) in 1902 and after gaining its independence from Tayabas in 1920.
+Marinduque had its own Governor running a sub-government under Tayabas (now Quezon) in 1902 and as a provincial government after gaining its independence from Tayabas in 1920.
+The Governor is assisted by the Vice Governor, who presides over the Marinduque Provincial Board.

 Transport

-Marinduque is served by direct Cebu Pacific flights to-and-from Manila and Marinduque Airport which is located in Masiga, roughly between Gasan and Boac.
+Marinduque was formerly served by direct Cebu Pacific flights to-and-from Manila and Marinduque Airport which is located in Masiga, roughly between Gasan and Boac, but this has been discontinued.
+Presently there are no commercial airlines flying to Marinduque.
 The province is also served by a seaport in Balanacan transporting cargo and passengers to and from Lucena in Quezon province.
 There is also a daily boat trip from General Luna in Quezon province to Santa Cruz and vice versa which stops at Maniwaya Island to drop off cargo and passengers.

 Media

 There are four radio stations in the province, three of which are operated by the Radyo Natin Network and the other, FM Nutriskwela Community Radio Station Radyo Kamalindig 94.1 DZNS, by the National Nutrition Council.
 Radyo Natin Network operates the call sign DZVH at 105.7 MHz on FM radio from Boac, as well as the call sign DWMD 104.5 MHz on FM radio from Santa Cruz and 100.1 FM from Torrijos.
 As for print media, there is no existing newspapers circulating in the province, aside from broadsheet and tabloid newspapers from Manila.
 Marinduque News Network, meanwhile, provides provincial and national news and information via the web and social media.
 In 2018, Marinduque News Network ventured with Lucky Seven Cable Services Corporation, a cable provider in Marinduque to showcase their programs through local cable television.
 The online news website which was founded by Romeo Mataac, Jr. in 2016 is located in Boac, Marinduque.

 There are also existing cable providers and local cable stations operating in several municipalities in the province, namely Lucky Seven Cable Services Corporation (Boac), Marinduque Cable Television, Inc. (Boac), and G.R.
 CATV Services (Santa Cruz & Torrijos).
 Aside from these cable stations, there are also distributors of direct-to-home (DTH) satellite TV such as Cignal Digital TV, Dream Satellite TV, G Sat, and Sky Direct who provide television services for its subscribers.